 The emotions in your body have to go somewhere.
 Below are better ways to deal with your emotions.

-There are two schools of thoughts.
+There are two schools of thought.
 One group feels that you should focus on your first two cognitive functions and develop your strengths, while another group feels that you should develop your shadow cognitive functions too (aka your four weaker functions).

 I’m somewhere in the middle.
 The first two cognitive functions are the best for career development.
 You don’t want to spend your work life doing something that you are not good at or not what you like.
 So putting most of your time developing these cognitive functions is definitely beneficial to your career.

 Not paying attention to Fi entirely might cause us problems.